 I gave it a test with a dusty pink, and also Black, which is notoriously grey in Fondant, and as you can see, brilliant colour, straight off the bat.
 I used Americolor Super Black, and Americolor Dusty Pink/Soft Pink, to colour the paste.

 As I mentioned, my modelling skills are not advanced, so I wanted to keep it simple.
 I rolled an oval shaped blob, and narrowed it a little at the top.
-Using mini Sugar Shapers (you can find them on my Tools page), I shaped the legs, as I didn't trust myself to make tiny little legs that looked like legs!
+Using mini Sugar Shapers, I shaped the legs, as I didn’t trust myself to make tiny little legs that looked like legs!

 I rolled some little ovals for feet, and added little trotters, and of course his nose.
 I forgot to take pictures of his head under construction (it was the School Holidays, and the kids were “helping” me.
 I was on the edge man!), but you can get the idea.